cesarvr/blog/content/post/2018-05-22-create-containers.markdown

     2 root       0:00 /bin/sh
 ```

-Moral of the story is when you clone the PID tree, your process is not able not longer able to track other processes but you can still track the everything from outside the container.
+Moral of the story is when you clone the PID tree, your process is no longer able to track other processes but you can still track everything from outside the container.
 For example if you run ```ps aux | grep sh ``` you'll be able to see your container.
 Try this with Docker or LXC and see what happens.

 Here is a small screen recording:

 ![track](https://github.com/cesarvr/cesarvr.github.io/blob/master/static/containers/pid-track.gif?raw=true)

-Check how ```sleep``` has different PID inside the container and outside.
+Check how ```sleep``` has a different PID inside the container and outside.

 ## Control Group

-Imagine now that we are given the task to contain a program from creating more processes, taking all the network bandwidth, consuming all the CPU time available or how do we guarantee that our contained applications live in harmony with other processes?
-To solve this type of problem Linux provide a feature called ([Linux Control Group](https://www.kernel.org/doc/Documentation/cgroup-v2.txt)) or cgroup for short, which is a mechanism to distribute kernel resources between processes.
+Imagine now that we are given the task to contain a program from creating more processes, taking all the network bandwidth, consuming all the CPU time available.
+How do we guarantee that our contained applications live in harmony with other processes?
+To solve this type of problem Linux provides a feature called ([Linux Control Group](https://www.kernel.org/doc/Documentation/cgroup-v2.txt)) or cgroup for short, which is a mechanism to distribute kernel resources between processes.

 ### Limiting Process Creation

-We are going to use cgroups to limit the amount of processes we can create inside or container, the control group called *pids* controller can be use to limit the amount of time a process can replicate itself example using [fork](http://man7.org/linux/man-pages/man2/fork.2.html) or [clone](http://man7.org/linux/man-pages/man2/clone.2.html).
+We are going to use cgroups to limit the amount of processes we can create inside our container, the control group called *pids* controller can be used to limit the amount of times a process can replicate itself, for example using [fork](http://man7.org/linux/man-pages/man2/fork.2.html) or [clone](http://man7.org/linux/man-pages/man2/clone.2.html).

-Before we start I'll explain how we can interact with ([Linux Control Group](https://www.kernel.org/doc/Documentation/cgroup-v2.txt)), you might heard the phrase that in Linux ["Everything is a file"](https://en.wikipedia.org/wiki/Everything_is_a_file), cgroup like procfs is another example of that philosophy.
-This mean cgroup is a kernel feature that can be mounted like any other file system and interface with it using any I/O API or the applications you use to handle files.
+Before we start I'll explain how we can interact with ([Linux Control Group](https://www.kernel.org/doc/Documentation/cgroup-v2.txt)), you might have heard the phrase that in Linux ["Everything is a file"](https://en.wikipedia.org/wiki/Everything_is_a_file), cgroup like procfs is another example of that philosophy.
+This means cgroup is a kernel feature that can be mounted like any other file system and interface with it using any I/O API or the applications you use to handle files.
 For this example I'll use the Linux I/O interface by excellence which is [open](http://man7.org/linux/man-pages/man3/fopen.3.html), [write](https://linux.die.net/man/2/write), [read](https://linux.die.net/man/3/read) and [close](http://man7.org/linux/man-pages/man3/fclose.3.html).
 Now the next step is to understand what folder or files we need to modify.

 The control group file system directory is usually mounted here: